S77VEN31/mobile-pass-infrastructure/README.md

 - **External Dependencies**: Requires external SQL Server database that is not managed by this infrastructure
 - **Certificate Management**: Certificates must be manually placed in the `certificates/` directory; no automatic certificate provisioning or renewal
 - **Network and Volumes**: Docker network and volumes must be created externally before deployment
-- **Environment Variables**: No `.env` file support by default; environment variables must be set in shell or docker-compose override files
 - **Single Host Deployment**: Designed for single-host deployment; multi-host deployment would require additional orchestration
 - **No Load Balancing**: Nginx acts as reverse proxy but doesn't load balance multiple instances of services
 - **Certificate Paths**: Some certificate paths are hardcoded in docker-compose.yml and may need adjustment for different deployment scenarios

 ## Future Improvements

-- **Environment File Support**: Add `.env` file parsing in docker-compose.yml for easier configuration management
 - **Certificate Auto-Renewal**: Integrate Let's Encrypt or similar for automatic SSL certificate renewal
 - **Monitoring Integration**: Add Prometheus, Grafana, or similar monitoring solutions
 - **CI/CD Pipeline**: Integrate with CI/CD systems for automated builds and deployments